HomeYogaHow To Do Triangle Pose (Utthita Trikonasana)

 Engage core muscles Elevate hips slightly higher than heart level

-These variations will help you find just the right way to practice this pose safely and effectively.
-With these options, you can work at any level and still get all of the benefits!
+These variations will help you find the right way to practice this pose safe and effective.
+With these options, you can work at any level and still get all the benefits!

 Common Mistakes To Avoid

 There’s no shortcut to yoga’s triangle posture.
 Misaligned form and posture can cause injuries or poor practice.

 People often fail to keep their feet on the ground when trying this stance.
 This impairs balance and stability, making body alignment problematic.